How to Embrace Your Femininity

 The Bible says to pray about everything but it is amazing how many things I don’t pray about.
 It may seem trite to people to pray about what pleases God when it comes to shopping and dressing but I did and it changed the way I saw things.
 I went from assessing things the way the world does to realizing certain styles really oppress a woman’s loveliness.
 The world has high jacked femininity and given it to men but it expects women to become androgynous and masculine.
 Feminine expression feels awkward to women who only practice androgyny and masculinity.
 My all black manly dreary clothes seemed fine to me for years because that is what my senses were trained to see as normal and attractive.
 Your senses can change.

-While I always had the instinct for lovely femininity I did not grow up understanding what this was nor embracing it.
+While I always had the instinct for lovely femininity, I did not grow up understanding what this was nor embracing it.
 Nice dresses are so rare people think you need an occasion to wear them now days.
-In fact, before living in the countryside, I wore a long white dress one morning while out and my neighbors thought I was walking my dog in a nightgown!
-It is that unusual to wear a dress apparently.
-How far we have come from the days when women dressed womanly!
+In fact, before living in the countryside, I wore a long white dress one morning and my neighbors thought I was walking my dog in a nightgown!
+How far we have gone from the days when women dressed womanly!